Dating Someone With Anxiety Disorder: How To Be There For Your Partner Through Therapy And Mental Health Support

 Trying to reason with someone who is experiencing anxiety is usually not helpful.
 If you love someone with anxiety, you should understand that their responses may not always be rational.
 When they are not in the middle of an attack, they may be able to speak with you about appropriate reactions on your part.
 But that doesn't mean that they can remain in control when panic attacks come or when they find themselves in a stressful situation.
 Telling them that their reaction is unreasonable during an attack is also unhelpful.

-6. Challenging situations occur apart from anxiety
+6. Realize challenging situations occur apart from anxiety

 Your partner may have severe anxiety.
 It may seem as if they have anxiety about many things in their life.
 That doesn't mean, however, that their anxiety is to blame every time a challenging situation arises.
 Alongside that, it may not be beneficial to allow your partner to blame every disagreement or every decision that they make on their anxiety.
 Everyone makes good and bad choices at different times, and you'll both have to face up to those things throughout the relationship.